3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Corticosteroids in high doses produce excessive thirst, re-distribution of body fat, thin skin, panting, predisposition for urinary tract infection and other signs that constitute Cushing’s Syndrome.
 This is an unfortunate consequence of long term steroid use but in the case of IMHA, there is no way around it.
 It is important to remember that the undesirable steroid effects will diminish as the dosage diminishes.

-If no response at all is seen with corticosteroids, supplementation with stronger immune suppressive agents is necessary.
-The two most common medications used in this case are: azathioprine and cyclophosphamide.
-These are very serious drugs reserved for serious diseases.
-Please follow the links above to read more about specific side effects concerns etc.
+If minimal response at all is seen with corticosteroids, supplementation with stronger immune suppressive agents is necessary.
+The most common medication used in this case is azathioprine.
+This is a very serious drug reserved for serious diseases.
+Please follow the link above to read more about specific side effects concerns etc.

 Cyclosporine is an immune-modulator, made popular in organ transplantation technology.
-It has the advantage over the two above medications of not being suppressive to the bone marrow cells.
-It has been a promising adjunctive therapy in IMHA but has two major problems: first, it is extremely expensive and second, blood level monitoring is necessary to ensure that the dosage is appropriate.
-This adds dramatically to the expense of treatment but ultimately may provide the results not possible with other drugs.
+It has the advantage over other medications of not being suppressive to the bone marrow cells.
+It has been a promising adjunctive medication in IMHA but may be prohibitively expensive for larger dogs.
+Please click the link to our Pharmacy Library for details on side effects potential.

 Human Gamma Globulin transfusion is a treatment that is reserved for patients for whom more traditional methods of immune suppression have been ineffective.
 The gamma globulin portion of blood proteins includes circulating antibodies.
 These antibodies bind the reticuolo-endothelial cell receptors that would normally bind antibody coated red blood cells.
 This prevents the antibody coated red blood cells from being removed from the circulation.
 Human Gamma Globulin therapy seems to improve short term survival in a crisis but, unfortunately, availability of the product is limited and it is very expensive.